shawn-becker-angel/tuttle-twins-google-shuffle/README.md

 Under "Share with people and groups" add your `project_service_account_email` from above
 Alert window says "You are sharing to `project_service_account_email` who is not in the Google Workspace organization that this item belongs to."
 Click "Share anyway" link
-Click "Copy link" and set share_link variable to this url
+Click "Copy link" and set google_spreadsheet_share_link variable to this url

 ## Data Preparation:
 Tuttle Twins has 1 or more "seasons" and each "season" may have as many as 12 "episodes"